-Skin disorders commonly seen in potbellied pigs can range from infectious diseases caused by bacteria or other organisms to skin tumors, dry skin, and sunburn.
+Skin disorders commonly seen in potbellied pigs include dry skin, infectious diseases caused by bacteria or other organisms, skin tumors, and sunburn.

 Dry skin with itching that varies from mild to severe is seen in virtually all potbellied pigs.
 Bathing may worsen dry skin and can actually cause flaking if done too often.
-Instead, wipe the pig's skin with a wet towel each week to remove the flakes.
-Moisturizing lotions (such as those containing aloe vera) may be used as you might use a dry skin lotion.
+Instead, wipe the pig’s skin with a wet towel each week to remove the flakes.
+Moisturizing lotions (such as those containing aloe vera) may be applied.
 For some cases of dry, flaky skin, your veterinarian may recommend supplementing the diet with fatty acids, but these need to be used sparingly because the extra calories may lead to obesity.

 This skin disease is caused by mites, which are small parasites that live in the skin.
 The signs include intense itching, scratching, and skin sores.
 Affected pigs may attempt to lick the sores or rub them against a sharp or rough surface.
-Your veterinarian can test for the presence of mites and provide an injection of medication (usually an endectocide) to kill the mites.
-An additional injection is often required to completely rid your pig of mites.
+Your veterinarian can test for the presence of mites and inject medication to kill the mites.
+A second injection a few weeks later is often required to completely rid your pig of mites.
 Because potbellied pigs can carry a small colony of mites without any signs, newly acquired pigs may be given a routine preventive injection of the medication during their first examination.

 Sunburn can develop in potbellied pigs exposed to sudden high-intensity sunlight.
 The sunburn may or may not be obvious.
 Sunburned pigs may be “down in the back legs” and can show weakness or minor paralysis in the hind limbs accompanied by squeals or other vocalizations.
 Pigs will recover from sunburn; however, you may want to have your veterinarian suggest an appropriate skin lotion to provide pain relief for your pet.
 If the pig is kept in an outside pen, it is important to ensure that the animal always has some shade available to reduce the chance of sunburn or heat stress.

 This disease is a bacterial infection caused by Erysipelothrix rhusiopathiae.
+It is also sometimes called diamond skin disease because of the diamond-shaped patches of infected skin in some cases.
 Infection can cause red spots on the skin and the death of skin cells.
 More serious complications are arthritis, heart problems, and even death.
-Routine monitoring of your pig's overall condition and alertness to changes in skin color and the presence of sores is recommended to catch this disease early.
-If you notice skin color changes or the presence of sores, you should have your veterinarian check your pig for erysipelas.
+Routine monitoring of your pig’s skin and overall condition is recommended to catch this disease early.
+If you notice skin color changes or sores, you should have your veterinarian check your pig for erysipelas.
 Treatment with antibiotics such as penicillin is usually effective.
-Vaccination and annual booster shots are recommended to prevent this potentially fatal disease.
-People can be infected with this bacteria and care should be taken to isolate your pig to prevent spread of the disease to members of the family.
+Annual vaccination is recommended to prevent this potentially fatal disease.
+People can be infected with these bacteria.
+Isolate your pig to prevent spread of the disease to members of the family.

 Cystitis is inflammation of the bladder.
 Urolithiasis is the formation of stones, called calculi, in any portion of the urinary tract.
-Calculi are found in the bladder and urethra of potbellied pigs.
-In contrast, kidney stones that stay in the kidney area or pass painfully down the ureter to the bladder are the usual type in people.
-Stones or calculi can be painful, cause problems with urination, and cause blood in the urine.
+In potbellied pigs, calculi are usually found in the bladder and urethra.
+Calculi can be ;painful, cause problems with urination, and cause blood in the urine.
 Both cystitis and urolithiasis are common in male and female potbellied pigs.

 Signs of both conditions include frequent urination or straining to urinate, especially with vocalization.
 A prompt veterinary examination can determine if your pig has either condition.
-It speeds diagnosis if you can bring a fresh urine sample with your pig for the examination.
+Bringing a fresh urine sample with your pig for the examination can speed the diagnosis.

 Antibiotics are the usual treatment for cystitis.
 Vaccination may help prevent possible kidney infection caused by Leptospira bacteria.
-Leptospira can be transmitted to humans, so care should taken when handling the litter box or cleaning the area used by your pig for elimination (such as wearing disposable gloves), and thorough hand washing should follow any contact with your pig or its toys or food.
+Leptospira can be transmitted to humans, so care should taken when cleaning the area used by your pig for elimination (such as wearing disposable gloves), and thorough hand washing should follow any contact with your pig or its toys or food.

-Treatment for urolithiasis can be an emergency situation if calculi are preventing urination.
-Immediate treatment usually involves sedating the pig and using x‑rays or ultrasonography to determine whether the bladder is full; immediate relief of bladder pressure (if appropriate); then removing the calculi.
+Urolithiasis is an emergency if calculi block the urinary tract, preventing the pig from urinating.
+Treatment usually involves sedating the pig and using x‑ray images or ultrasonography to determine whether the bladder is full, immediately relieving bladder pressure (if appropriate), and then removing the calculi.

 Routine urinalysis should be included in your pig’s annual checkup.
 This can allow your veterinarian to catch these diseases early and prevent serious urinary tract disease.

 Pigs with this condition consume far more water than is required for normal body maintenance.
 Boredom may lead to psychogenic water consumption.
-Other causes of increased water consumption, such as cystitis or other urinary tract diseases should also be checked.
-To do this, your veterinarian can test your pig's urine both before and after a 12-hour water fast.
+Other causes of increased water consumption, such as cystitis or other urinary tract diseases, should also be checked.
+Your veterinarian can test your pig’s urine before and after a 12-hour water fast.
 Young pigs usually outgrow this condition.
 In some cases, water is restricted and offered only with meals.
-If this treatment is used, care must be taken to prevent salt poisoning (see Potbellied Pigs: Salt Poisoning).
+If this treatment is used, care must be taken to prevent salt poisoning.